The greatest meatless lasagna with béchamel white sauce that's rich and creamy, hearty, comforting and satisfying!

 Shortcuts, Tips, and Meal Prep Options

-Some easy time saving shortcuts for making the greatest vegan lasagna . . .
+Some quick and easy, shortcuts for making the greatest meatless lasagna . . .

 Use Prepared Ingredients: Buy your favourite marinara or red sauce (2 jars).
-I like Rao's (affiliate link).
+I like Rao's.
 Buy pre-shredded mozza and store bought parmesan.

 Can I make the lasagna ahead of time?
 Yes, make the meaty filling, lasagna noodles, cashew creamo, spinach, and red sauce (marinara sauce) ahead of time and store in refrigerator to cut down prep time the day of.